 What To Do If I Dropped My Hermit Crab

-- Checking the shell for cracks
+- Examine the shell for cracks.

 Hermit Crab Not Moving In Shell After Falling

-This can cause hermit crabs to become stressed or even depressed as it retreats and remains motionless inside its shell.
-The hermit is unlikely to emerge until it feels safe, so return it to the tank and wait.
+This can cause hermit crabs to become stressed or depressed as it retreats and remains motionless inside its shell.
+The hermit crab is unlikely to emerge until it feels safe.

-Hermit crabs don’t bleed since they have an open circulatory system, so don’t take the lack of blood as a sign that your hermit is fine.
+Hermit crabs don’t bleed since they have an open circulatory system, so never assume that a lack of blood is a sign that your hermit is doing fine.

 Hermit Crab Shell Cracked